casualwriter/powerchrome/README.md

 #### Features

 * Portable, no installation.
-* Chromimum-base, may use Chrome/Chromimum for testing/debug.
+* chromium-base, may use Chrome/chromium for testing/debug.
 * HTML as application.
 Javascript ES6 for programming.
 * API run in **sync mode**. no callback, no promise object.
 * Work with Powerbuilder for advanced functionality.